 GoDaddy has addressed these challenges with a top-down approach.
 With women making up more than half of GoDaddy’s customers, it was clear to CEO Blake Irving that turning around the company’s reputation would be a top priority.

-‘Talent Magnets’ are key role models
+‘Talent Magnets’ are key role models for women in technology

 Another key initiative included recruiting and hiring prominent and accomplished female executives, referred to as “talent magnets” at GoDaddy.
 Executives like Chief Technology Officer Elissa Murphy and Senior Vice President of Digital Identity Lauren Antonoff are visible role models for other women technologists who are considering a career at GoDaddy, or already work there.